Rahul-Sagore/helper-meth/README.md

 ```

 ### .count()
-Count the number occurrence of an item/character in a Array or String.
+Count the number occurrence of an item/character in an Array or String.
 ```js
 var str = "Hello World!";
 str.count("o"); // returns: 2